memory25/calendar/README.md

 | onSelect | function({year,month,date,day}) |            | when select a day, you can see log in F12 console |

 DatePicker formatter (YYYY-MM-DD).
-You can only modify only one Number(Y or M or D) at the same time
+You can just modify only one Number(Y or M or D) at the same time

 ## Toolchain